duckduckgo/duckduckhack-docs/walkthroughs/calculation.md

 [`GreatestCommonFactor.pm`](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/GreatestCommonFactor.pm) | A Perl file that specifies the query triggers and calculate the answer. | Perl files are placed in the [`zeroclickinfo-spice/lib/DDG/Goodie`](https://github.com/duckduckgo/zeroclickinfo-goodies/tree/master/lib/DDG/Goodie) directory.
 [`GreatestCommonFactor.t`](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/t/GreatestCommonFactor.t) | A test file; it asserts that specific search queries will trigger (or not trigger) this Instant Answer, and what responses to expect | Test files are placed in the [`zeroclickinfo-goodies/t`](https://github.com/duckduckgo/zeroclickinfo-goodies/tree/master/t) directory.

-Front end files: none for this Goodie - using [structured answers](http://docs.duckduckhack.com/frontend-reference/setting-goodie-display.html#easy-structured-responses)
+Front end files: none for this Goodie — using [structured answers](http://docs.duckduckhack.com/frontend-reference/setting-goodie-display.html#easy-structured-responses)

-That's it - just one code file and one test file is all we need.
+That's it!
+Just one code file and one test file is all we need.
 Next, we'll go line by line and build it together from scratch.

 ## Set Up Your Development Environment